saeyslab/nichenetr/vignettes/seurat_wrapper_circos.md

 The top ligands seem to be most strongly expressed by B cells, NK cells, monocytes and DCs.
-We will know also look at which ligands are common across multiple cell types (= those that are specific to \> 1 cell type, or those that were not assigned to a cell type in the previous block of code)
+We will know also look at which ligands are common across multiple cell types (= those that are specific to &gt; 1 cell type, or those that were not assigned to a cell type in the previous block of code)

 Determine now which prioritized ligands are expressed by CAFs and or endothelial cells

 ``` r
 all_assigned_ligands = sender_ligand_assignment %>% lapply(function(x){names(x)}) %>% unlist()
 unique_ligands = all_assigned_ligands %>% table() %>% .[. == 1] %>% names()
 general_ligands = nichenet_output$top_ligands %>% setdiff(unique_ligands)